ITzTravelInTime/TINU/README.md

 - A copy of a macOS/Mac OS X installer app (Maveriks or newer versions are supported) in the /Applications folder or in the root of any storage drive on your machine (excepted the drive or volume you want to turn into your macOS install media).

 # Building/Compiling requirements:
-- To compile (or create) a copy this app using the source code provvided in this repo, Xcode 10 is required and it's recommended to also to use codesign, but the app can work without this last thing.
+- To compile (or create) a copy this app using the source code provvided in this repo, Xcode 10.1 is required and it's recommended to also to use codesign, but the app can work without this last thing.

 # Download:
-- You can download the pre-made and code signed app from the releases section of this repo that you can find here: https://github.com/ITzTravelInTime/TINU/releases
+- You can download the pre-made app from the releases section of this repo that you can find here: https://github.com/ITzTravelInTime/TINU/releases

-- Or you can just build your own copy by just downloading the source code and then using Xcode (requires Xcode 10)
+- Or you can just build your own copy by just downloading the source code and then using Xcode (requires Xcode 10.1)

 # Frequently asked questions
 https://github.com/ITzTravelInTime/TINU/wiki/FAQs